tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 The pass manager is responsible to optimize analyses results so they don't have to be run unecessarly; as well as arranges for the transformations to happen in the correct order and the analyses cache to be invalidated when it needs.

-Since python is a highly dynamic language and one module can affect the state of other modules, the passmanager works on an entire system of packages and modules, not just a module at a time.
+Since python is a highly dynamic language and one module can affect the state of other modules, the pass manager works on an entire system of packages and modules, not just a module at a time.
 Passes that do not require awareness of the other modules in the system are called _intra-module passes_, on the other hand, passes that requires access are called _inter-modules passes_.